-The EB3 immigration category has three subcategories: EB-3A, Professionals; EB-3B, Skilled Workers; and EB-3C, Other Workers.
+The EB3 immigration category has 3 subcategories: EB-3A Professionals; EB-3B Skilled Workers; and EB-3C Other Workers.

-EB3 green cards are limited to 28.6% of the worldwide level of 140,000, plus any numbers not used by the EB1 and EB2 categories.
+EB3 green cards are limited to 28.6% of the worldwide level of 140,000, plus any numbers unused in the EB1 and EB2 categories.

 Read More Reviews